tock/tock/doc/reference/trd104-syscalls.md

 Every system call MUST return only one failure and only one success variant.
 Different system calls may use different failure and success variants, but any specific system call returns exactly one of each.
-If an operation might have different success return variants or failure return variants, then it should be split into multiple system calls.
+If an operation might have multiple success return variants or failure return variants, then it MUST be split into multiple system calls.

-Note that invoking a system call that is not supported by the kernel always returns a failure with an error code of NOSUPPORT (see Section 4 below).

 This requirement of a single failure variant and a single success variant is to simplify userspace implementations and preclude them